 The initial project research — what we learned

 Picking the best climate projects was a challenging but extremely valuable process.
 At the beginning of 2020, we had our heads down researching climate projects, talking to project developers, and diving deep into the nitty-gritty logistics of carbon offsetting.

 We wanted to focus on three overarching impact areas from the very start: nature, tech, and social impact solutions, because we believe all of them are needed if we want to create a climate just world.
 But there are many projects that fit those buckets.
 One of the options we originally considered was to include Direct Air Capture technology, but we soon realized this method was simply too immature and expensive to qualify as effective, and its long term prospects are still unproven.

 Conversely, we were stunned to learn about the immense climate potential of clean cookstoves.
 40% of the world's population cooks their meals over open fire.
 That means three billion people can only have a warm meal if trees get chopped down, every day.
-It’s a no brainer that distributing clean stoves efficiently fights forest loss by eliminating demand.
+It’s a no brainer that distributing clean stoves efficiently fights forest loss by reducing demand.
 But what really made this concept stand out to us are the social and health benefits: Less open fires means fewer toxic fumes in homes, which are currently the cause of four million premature deaths worldwide.

 These are just two examples of many pros and cons we weighed when curating Klima’s project portfolio and quality criteria.
 Ultimately we decided to go with well-established and proven climate solutions, keeping an eye on cost-effectiveness to assure affordability, while making sure each project provides additional benefits to people and the environment.
 That’s how we landed on our current project mix of tree-planting, solar power, and clean cookstoves.
 You can read more about each individual project here.